Oven Fries, with red potatoes

 How Do I tell When They are Cooked?

 When the fries are cooked, they will be a light brown colour and have some puffy spots.
 Serve immediately so they are crisp when eaten.

 How to Store

 Store in an airtight glass or plastic container in the fridge for up to a week.
 Reheat by microwaving or spreading onto a cookie sheet and baking at 350F for 15-20 minutes, or until warm through.

 - 5 large or 6 medium sized red potatoes or yellow potatoes

 - Spread sliced potatoes in a single layer onto parchment lined baking sheets.
-Season with salt and pepper or seasoning salt.
+Season with additional light sprinkling of salt and pepper or seasoning salt.

 - Bake 20 minutes on 425 F.Turn the oven down to 375F.
 Flip the fries, return to oven and bake for additional 20-25 minutes until slightly browned and crisped. (flipping them is optional but makes them more browned on all sides)

 - The fries are done when they have started to puff and look browned.

 If you’re looking for more easy and creative sides why not try these Baked Sweet Potato Rounds?